pcsn99/Travel-Form-Management-System/README.md

 git clone https://github.com/pcsn99/Travel-Form-Management-System.git

 ```
--MAKE SURE YOU ARE IN YOUR OWN BRANCH.
+- MAKE SURE YOU ARE IN YOUR OWN BRANCH.
 SCROLL DOWN AT THE BOTTOM FOR THE BRANCHING GUIDE
 ---
 > Make sure you are in the project folder, either Member or Admin, before running any further commands